cheqd/cheqd-node/docs/identity-api/vdr-tools-sdk-accounts-keys.md

-# Key management in VDR Tools SDK
+# Account and key management in VDR Tools SDK

 ## Overview